herirudini/GTA_SA_BETA-MAU_DRUNK/README.md

 would back to normal

 HEALTH
-The more you take substance, the more you lost your health, stamina, and money
+The more you take substance, the more you lost your health and money

+VOMIT
+If CJ get too much drunk, he will vomit

 POLICE WANTED
 If you take the substance for too often, you will get one wanted level!